 In case, display drivers become obsolete and do not have the capability to run the opengl32.dll file, then you will obviously encounter GLFW Error 65542 Minecraft Windows 11 and 10.
 The same drawback may also come up if the system had faced malware issues recently resulting in deleting some necessary files required to run the OpenGL.

 In order to fix the problem, the best way is to uninstall the drivers associated with GPU and then install them again from official sites.
 For that, follow the below steps –

 - Double click on Display adapters.

 - Right-click the display driver and select Uninstall device.
 Click Uninstall again from the confirmation popup.

-- Once the uninstallation gets over, launch Run again.
+- Once the uninstallation gets completed, launch Run again.

-- Insert appwiz.cpl and click OK to access Programs and Features window.
+- Type appwiz.cpl and click OK to access the Programs and Features window.

 - Reach out to the programs related to GPU manufacturer (Nvidia, AMD, or Intel).

 - Right-click each and select Uninstall.
 Follow the on-screen guidelines and finish uninstalling them.

 - Once finished uninstallation, restart Windows 10 PC.